 Colorado Bills Would Study School Violence, Allow LawsuitsColorado schools could be sued for shootings under legislation introduced Friday by state lawmakers who say they are sending a directive to education officials to do more to keep students safe.

 Hickenlooper: 'Open' To Discussion About Arming Teachers"There is not a parent in this state that doesn't want to make sure we're doing everything possible to make their kid safe," Hickenlooper said.

 FBI Releases Report Examining Mass ShootingsThe number of shootings in which a gunman wounds or kills multiple people has increased dramatically in recent years

 Group Of Moms Descend On Capitol To Protest Arming TeachersColorado's public schools would be allowed to permit teachers to carry concealed weapons under a bill up for discussion Tuesday in the Legislature.

 Despite Safety Emphasis, School Shootings Continue There's been no real reduction in the number of U.S. school shootings despite increased security put in place after the rampage at Connecticut's Sandy Hook Elementary School in December 2012.

-Many arguments can be made about each individual proposed solution to school violence.
+If No One Solution, Why Not Try All?Many arguments can be made about each individual proposed solution to school violence.
 However, what is stopping us from trying everything?
 It's time to think how we have come togehter as a country to fight evil before.
 Here's a hint, we never bring just one idea.